Location of towns of departure and jetties to various islands off Terengganu.

 Singapore to KT/Merang (9.5 hours):

-Transnasional departs for KT from Kallang Bahru/Lavender station while Five Stars and Konsortium depart for Shahbandar/Merang from Golden Mile Centre at Beach Road.
+Transnasional departs for KT from Kallang Bahru/Lavender station while Konsortium departs for Shahbandar/Merang from Golden Mile Centre at Beach Road.

 Many coach companies operate luxury single or double-decker coaches.
 Some come with personal audio-video entertainment systems, massage seats and even attendants to serve food and drinks.
 The most comfortable are those with electrically-operated snoozer capsule seats which can be reclined close to horizontal without eating into the rear passenger's seat space.
 The luxury coaches have as few as 16-18 seats while the norm today are VIP coaches with 21-27 seats (for single-decker) in a 1-2 seating configuration which offer good legroom, comfort and space for sleeping on long journeys.